awsdocs/aws-snowball-developer-guide/doc_source/troubleshooting-ec2-edge.md

 ## Snowball Edge Hangs When Launching a Large Compute Instance<a name="ec2-edge-launch-stopped"></a>

 It can appear that your Snowball Edge has stopped launching an instance\.
-This is not the case, as it can take an hour or more for the largest compute instances to launch\.
+This is generally not the case\.
+However, it can take an hour or more for the largest compute instances to launch\.
 You can check the status of your instances with the AWS CLI command `aws ec2 describe-instances` run against the HTTP or HTTPS Amazon EC2 endpoint on the Snowball Edge\.

 ## My Instance Has One Root Volume<a name="multiple-root-volume"></a>

-This is by design\.
-All `sbe1.xxxx` instances have a single root volume\.
+Instances have one root volume by design\.
+All `sbe` instances have a single root volume\.

 ## Unprotected Private Key File Error<a name="pem-key-perms-ec2-edge"></a>

-This error can occur if your PEM file on your compute instance has insufficient read/write permissions\.
+This error can occur if your \.pem file on your compute instance has insufficient read/write permissions\.

 **Action to Take**
 You can resolve this by changing the permissions for the file with the following procedure:

-1. Open a terminal and navigate to the location that you saved your PEM file to\.
+1. Open a terminal and navigate to the location that you saved your \.pem file to\.

-1. Enter the following command:
+1. Enter the following command\.

    ```
    chmod 400 filename.pem